smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## # ... with 78 more rows, and 5 more variables: description <chr>,
     ## #   year <dbl>, month <dbl>, day <int>, new_type <chr>

-ok now let's clean a few columns for real
+ok now let’s clean a few columns for real

 ``` r
 events %>%